The Chekhov Training

 Michael Chekhov was regarded as the most uniquely gifted actor of his generation.
 On stage and on screen, Chekhov was acclaimed for his brilliant and original characterizations, improvisational inventiveness, and commanding presence.
 Notwithstanding his achievements as actor and director, Chekhov's greatest legacy is his method – an objective (universal-lawful) approach to the art of acting based on a lifetime's experience and research with the creative process.

 Practical, elegant and artistic, the Chekhov method is founded on creative principles, techniques, and exercises that respect and unleash the actor’s highest nature.
 With its recognition of the true nature of the actor-human being, it is easily distinguished from other methods of acting.
-The approach is necessarily both physical and psychological, thereby developing of the actor’s whole instrument while at the same time facilitating the actor's acquisition of a comprehensive professional craft.
+The approach is necessarily both physical and psychological, thereby developing of the actor’s total instrument while at the same time facilitating the actor's acquisition of a comprehensive professional craft.

 Chekhov training awakens and elaborates the actor’s artistic imagination, strengthens the capacity for intense inner action, and loosens habitual restrictions to expressive emotion.
 Professional application of the method satisfies the actor’s longing for transformation.